-In spite of their shady backstory, sohei are still an object of fascination in contemporary Japanese culture, and as part of my adventure writing, I figured it would be good to find a place for them in the Hamato Islands setting.
+In spite of their shady backstory, Sohei are still an object of fascination in contemporary Japanese culture, and as part of my adventure writing, I figured it would be good to find a place for them in the Hamato Islands setting.
 Question is, what are they?

 Sohei are most often depicted as armed warriors with naginata (glaive) weapons, and usually a katana blade (equivalent in the Dungeon Master’s Guide to a longsword) as backup, while frequently depicted wearing a white cowl.
 But are they fighters, clerics, fighter-clerics, paladins?
-I played around with several options and ultimately settled on sohei being the Japanese equivalent to a paladin.
+I played around with several options and ultimately settled on Sohei being the Japanese equivalent to a paladin.
 Here’s why.

-Despite their devotion to a particular temple, sohei had little or no actual ordination.
+Despite their devotion to a particular temple, Sohei had little or no actual ordination.
 The Buddhist orders at this time still closely followed the traditional ordination rules, the Vinaya, dating all the way back to the time of the historical Buddha.
 Soldier-monk, by their violent nature and political entanglements, would have violated quite a few precepts.

 But their religious fanaticism and martial training can’t be denied.
 They are neither run-of-the-mill soldiers, nor samurai due to the loyalty to temples, not warlord.
 So to me, the paladin class makes sense.
 A fighter-cleric combination, based on my trial and error, was just a bit too clumsy to make it work and still look like a sohei warrior.
 A paladin-class warrior fits the two aspects of combat and religion more seamlessly, and like the European knightly orders, the sohei could field large armies if required.

-Finally, what Oath would a sohei / paladin take?
+Next, what Oath would a sohei / paladin take?
 Using the Player’s Handbook as a starting point, I settled on these interpretations:

 - Oath of Vengeance – destroy heretics, or supernatural evil depending on one’s inclination.
 I feel like there’s enough for a player character to find a suitable “calling” while adhering to this Oath, and thus this seems like the best fit to me.